GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 * **Generic Device Type** - specify by the device type, such as the **3350 DASD** family
 * **Groups of Devices** - use **SYSALLDA** for any available **DASD**, **SYSDS** available for general use, **TAPE** for any tape drive.

+### Temporary Vs Permanent Data Sets

+When running the Job you will likely have both permanent and temporary data sets.
+A permanent data set must have a name, while a temporary data set can have a name, but **doesn't require a name**.
+The temporary data sets will be deleted by the time the job completes.
+In some cases the temporary data sets are handled behind the scenes, and you don't deal with them directly (often the case when running ProcLib modules).
+In other cases you may control them directly, specifying they are to be deleted when the job is done.

 ### Concatenation vs Continuation on DD Statement

 You can have **DD Statements** that span multiple lines.